sh3lk/mx/examples/collatz/README.md

 conjecture is true; it is one of the most famous unsolved problems in mathematics.

-This Service Weaver application implements a service that executes the Collatz process.
+This MX application implements a service that executes the Collatz process.
 You can send the service a positive number, and the server replies with that number's hailstone sequence.

 ## Components

-This Service Weaver application has three components: `main`, `Odd` and `Even`.
+This MX application has three components: `main`, `Odd` and `Even`.
 Given a positive number `x`, main repeatedly calls `Odd` (if `x` is odd) or `Even` (if `x` is even) to receive the next number in the hailstone sequence.